OttoChu/SenpaiSounds/plans.md

 ## Known Bugs
 - Users can use media control even if they are not in the same voice channel
-- Adding new song while already playing a song makes the audio cut for a second (make them async)

-## Adding new songs
-- Add playlists from Spotify?
-    - will need to look into SPotify API
+- Disconnecting the bot while having operation(s) running in the background causes undesirable behaviours
+    - Example: Disconnecting when already adding playlist

 ## Playlist
 - loop playlist
 - edit playlist
     - remove chosen song
     - move chosen song to different order
+- Add playlists from Spotify?
+    - will need to look into SPotify API

 ## Lyrics
 - Add lyrics